Frequently Asked AED Questions

 How does an AED work?

-Once the pads are attached to the victim's chest, the AED analyzes the heart rhythm and determines if a shock is needed to treat fibrillation.
-If the device decides that a shock is necessary, it will charge and prepare to deliver the shock.
-When charged, the device tells the user to ensure no one is in physical contact with the victim and then to press the “shock” button.
-After the shock is delivered, the device begins to monitor the heart rhythm again, to determine if another shock is necessary.
+An AED is an electronic device, usually portable, that analyzes and treats cardiac arrest by reestablishing a regular heart rhythm.
+It applies an electric shock to the heart muscle, allowing the heart’s rhythm to resynchronize.
+An AED is called external because the operator applies electrode pads to the bare chest of the victim.
+Once the pads are attached, the AED analyzes the heart rhythm and determines if a shock is needed to treat fibrillation.
+If a shock is necessary, the device charges and prepares to deliver it.
+When charged, the device tells the user to ensure no one is touching the victim and to press the “shock” button, unless it is a fully automatic unit that delivers the shock itself.
+After the shock is delivered, the device monitors the heart rhythm again to determine if another shock is needed.

 Is Calling 9-1-1 Enough?

 Emergency medical service ( EMS ) professionals and firefighters save many SCA victims each year, but a lack of equipment and time delays keep them from saving many more.
 Unfortunately, not every emergency vehicle carries a defibrillator, the only device that can treat sudden cardiac arrest.
 In some large metropolitan areas, an ambulance may not even get to the scene in less than 10 minutes due to traffic.
-And, on average, it takes EMS teams in the U.S. 6-12 minutes to arrive.
-So, even if an EMS team does have a defibrillator, the response time may not be fast enough to save a victim's life.
+And, on average, it takes EMS teams in the U.S. 8-14 minutes to arrive.
+So, even if an EMS team does have a defibrillator, the response time may not be fast enough to save a victim’s life.

 Survival rates are highest for patients who receive a defibrillation shock within three minutes of collapse.
 This almost requires that an AED be on-site anywhere groups of people gather and that trained responders are available.

 Remember, 90-95 percent of all SCA victims die.
-Documented AED programs have shown that survival rates can rise to 70 percent or more when an AED program is in place.
+Documented AED programs have shown that survival rates can rise to 40 percent or more when an AED program is in place.

 Waiting for medical professionals when someone is in sudden cardiac arrest could delay treatment – and could cost the person his or her life.